uptonking/note4yaoo/note-react-rfc-createElement.md

   - works for class and function components
   - simplifies passing a ref to a nested component several layers deep
 - The only advantages of forwardRef coming to my mind are
-  - uniform access API for DOM nodes, functional and class components (you mentioned that)
+  - uniform access API for DOM nodes, functional and class components
   - ref attribute does not bloat your props API, e.g. if you provide types with TypeScript